huderlem/poryscript/README.md

         input poryscript file (leave empty to read from standard input) -l int
-        set default line length in pixels for formatted text (uses font config file for default) -o string
+        set default line length in pixels for formatted text (uses font config file for default) -lm
+        include line markers in output (enables more helpful error messages when compiling the ROM).
+(To disable, use '-lm=false') (default true)
+  -o string
         output script file (leave empty to write to standard output) -optimize